Ballograf was founded in 1945 by Eugen Spitzer, a jew of Austrian origin who fled to Sweden during World War II.

 In 1992, the Rondo pen was made for the first time, which still is a very popular classic.

-Since 1960, production in Västra Frölunda, outside Gothenburg, but also in Filipstad.
+Between 1960 and 2019, production in Västra Frölunda, outside Gothenburg, today all production in Filipstad.

 Ballograf is today in Swedish hands and the owners are Tommy Kvist and Jan Johansson.
 The company's CEO is Peter Orrgren.